“But in my opinion a mother isn’t born when a child is born. A mother and father are born when the dream of a child is conceived.” Lindsey Henke

 Almost two years later and I can still remember the hardship of the journey.
 But mostly there are fond memories that have seared themselves in my heart.
 The most beautiful memory I have is one in the operating room while the mother held my hand.
 While she stood there trembling with anticipation.
 While I stared into her eyes.
 It’s her voice I still hear in my head: “Thank you, Jessica.
 Thank you.
 Thank you!

-You’ll love this podcast episode from This Grit and Grace Life: The Qualities That Make a Woman Strong – 122!
+For more on becoming a strong woman, check out this podcast episode from This Grit and Grace Life: The Qualities That Make a Woman Strong – 122